Mo7ammedFarahat/BioinformaticsWorkshop-Jan25/Module1.md

 - **jobs**: An alternate way of listing your own processes.
 - **bg**: Put a process in the background.

+###It's preferable to use 'tmux' or 'screen' to handle multiple sessions, please check 'tmux' or 'screen' tutorials for more info.

 ### Launching a Background Job

 - Programs that take time or open a new Graphical User Interface may prevent the prompt from reappearing after the program is launched.